Rick Insell

-Rick Insell (born June 5, 1951) is the current head coach for the Middle Tennessee State University women's basketball team.
+Rick Insell (born June 5, 1951) is the former head coach for the Middle Tennessee State University women's basketball team.
+Insell announced his retirement from coaching on March 19, 2026 after the conclusion of the 2025-2026 season.

 Career

 He was the head coach of the Shelbyville Central High School girls' basketball team for 28 seasons.
 Coach Insell compiled a record of 775–148 and won 10 state championships and won a Tennessee record 110 straight games.
 Insell was inducted into the Women's Basketball Hall of Fame in 2017.

+Coach Insell achieved his 500th win at MTSU on January 23, 2026, making him the 24th college basketball coach to achieve 500 wins.
+The victory also made Insell the first coach to win 500 games at both the high school and collegiate level.